361 pistes audio libres de droits pour "Image"

 00:00

-The sound of a suburban summer night in cincinnati, ohio where you can hear crickets (rather loud) with some faint hum of traffic off in the distance.
+The sound of concrete and glass breaking inside of a steel dumpster can be heard.
 Gear: zoom h6, xyh-6 x/y capsule (120 degree stereo image), rycote windjammer.
 Please feel free to leave feedback and ratings.
 I would love to hear how you put the sound to work.

 Auteur: Rodincoil